Electrostat-Lab/Articular-ES/README.md

 # <img src="https://github.com/Software-Hardware-Codesign/Articular-ES/assets/60224159/6d7d9ff3-60f9-476e-85aa-686ca4330b7f" width=120 height=120/> Articular-ES
-An entity component system (ECS) framework that provides good articulations between components among different systems.
-The API is powered by a caching system that caches data in different configurations.
+An entity component system (ECS) framework featuring strong articulations among components from different systems through controller interfaces.
+The API is powered by a caching system that enables caching data in different configurations.
 Operational interactions take place within the system manager through the controller objects.
+The API provides a strong abstraction based on the data-centered architecture with the ability to model complex systems, such as: Human Interface Devices (HID) APIs, and language processing and translational APIs.

 ## Software specification: